Hanover County Municipal Airport: Facilities and aircraft

-For the 12-month period ending May 31, 2007, the airport had 31,655 aircraft operations, an average of 87 per day.
-There are 117 aircraft based at this airport, 102 single engine, 13 multi-engine, 1 jet aircraft and 1 helicopter.
+For the 12-month period ending December 31, 2018, the airport had 36,165 aircraft operations, an average of 99 per day.
+There were 102 aircraft based at this airport, 93 single engine, 5 multi-engine, 2 jet aircraft and 2 helicopter.

 There is a full-service fixed-base operator (FBO) called Heart of Virginia Aviation.
 The county is building a new hangar, renovating the terminal and is updating fencing.
 There are an industrial park and a commerce center next to the airport.